WCSCourses/prs_2023/modules/Day2.docx.md

  GWAS are typically performed one-SNP-at-a-time, which, combined with the strong correlation structure across the genome (Linkage Disequilibrium (LD)), makes identifying the independent genetic effects (or their best proxies if these are not genotyped/imputed) challenging.
 There are two main options for approximating the PRS that would have been generated from full conditional GWAS: 1.
 SNPs are *clumped* so that the retained SNPs are largely independent of each other, allowing their effects to be summed, assuming additive effects, 2. all SNPs are included and the LD between them is accounted for.

- While option 2 is statistically appealing, option 1 has been most adopted in PRS studies so far, most likely due to its simplicity and the similarity of results of methods using the different options to date ([**mak_polygenic_2017**](https://doi.org/10.1002/gepi.22050)).
-In this workshop we will consider option 1, implemented in PRSice, but if you are interested in how LD can be incorporated as a parameter in PRS calculation then see the LDpred ([**vilhjalmsson_modeling_2015**](https://doi.org/10.1016/j.ajhg.2015.09.001))and lassosum ([**mak_polygenic_2017**](https://doi.org/10.1002/gepi.22050)) papers.
+ While option 2 is statistically appealing, option 1 has been most adopted in PRS studies so far, most likely due to its simplicity and the similarity of results of methods using the different options to date ([**Mak, T et al., 2017**](https://doi.org/10.1002/gepi.22050)).
+In this workshop we will consider option 1, implemented in PRSice, but if you are interested in how LD can be incorporated as a parameter in PRS calculation then see the LDpred ([**Vilhjalmsson, B et al., 2015**](https://doi.org/10.1016/j.ajhg.2015.09.001))and lassosum ([**Mak, T et al., 2017**](https://doi.org/10.1002/gepi.22050)) papers.

 ---
 <a href="#top">[Back to Table of Contents](#table-of-contents)</a>